alpinegizmo/flink-mobile-data-usage/README.md

 ## Getting Started

-Import this repo into an IDE, such as IntelliJ, as a Gradle project.
+Import this repo into an IDE, such as IntelliJ, as a Maven project.

 ### KafkaProducerJob